michael2012z/BitBible/markdown/KJV/files/Job.md

 5. Who hath sent out the wild ass free? or who hath loosed the bands of the wild ass?

-6. Whose house I have made the wilderness, and the barren land his dwellings.barren…: Heb. salt places
+6. Whose house I have made the wilderness, and the barren land his dwellings.

-7. He scorneth the multitude of the city, neither regardeth he the crying of the driver.of the driver: Heb. of the exactor
+7. He scorneth the multitude of the city, neither regardeth he the crying of the driver.

 8. The range of the mountains is his pasture, and he searcheth after every green thing.